hazalturkmen/RADBERTurk/README.md

 # RADBERTurk

-TurkRADBERT is a deep learning based system for labeling Turkish BT radiology reports.
+RADBERTurk is a deep learning based system for labeling Turkish BT radiology reports.
 Developed system can label for the following 3 medical observations:

 Abnormal: 1
 Normal: 0